 - Usually very cost-prohibitive

-- Difficult to find determine cost-efficiency
+- Difficult to determine cost-efficiency

 - Difficult to determine if their reputation strategies will fit your business